arbourKyle/teamManagementApplication/README.md

 This product is under the The Unlicense.

 ## Installation
+-Clone this repository</br>
-Clone this repository, -Open the repository folder in a terminal, -With nodejs installed you can type npm start and follow the steps, -Add as many employees of as many types as you need to  and, when you are done, select generate and press enter.
+-Open the repository folder in a terminal</br>
+-With nodejs installed you can type npm start and follow the steps</br>
+ -Add as many employees of as many types as you need to  and, when you are done, select generate and press enter.

 ## Usage
 After you press generate, you can find a file called team-page in the dist folder, this is your webpage, right click and select open.